12 Techniques for Helping your Kids Eat Their Veggies

 Dried fruit is a popular option and can be a concentrated source of sugars for small children.
 A much lower sugar option that retains the nutrients that fruit offers is to simply freeze fruits such as grapes and bananas for children to enjoy as an icy sweet treat without the energy density of dried fruits that are easier to overeat.
 Frozen pieces of bananas, grapes cut in half and berries are all delicious frozen.

 The mix of sugar, oil and white flour that most biscuits are made of adds little nutritionally to the diets of small children.
-On the other hand, homemade mini muffins, energy bliss balls and homemade banana bread are all simple to make options that can be easily frozen.
+On the other hand, Mini Ham and Cheese Savoury Muffins, Bliss Balls and Banana Bread are all simple to make options that can be easily frozen.
 And, they are much healthier than processed packaged snack foods.